 Suggested by Luggage and Lipstick

-Be prepared for the red tape at the military checkpoint to the country, but the upside is the stamped visitor card they give you back shows with the Russian version of your name in Cyrillic.
+Be prepared for the red tape at the military checkpoint into the country, but the upside is the stamped visitor card they give you back shows the Russian version of your name in Cyrillic.

 Suggested by Journey Maxx